wtsi-npg/npg_qc/docs/qc_outcomes_change_howto.md

 }
 ```

-## Assigning the library outcome value
+## Assign the library outcome value

 When the lane outcome is changed from `fail` to `pass`, having consulted
 the requestor, you might want to assign a pass to libraries.